baltazarandersson/react-giffi-app/README.md

 ### App created with the React.js course of [midudev](https://youtube.com/playlist?list=PLV8x_i1fqBw0B008sQn79YxCjkHJU84pC)

-## Learning objetives :
+## What I've learned so far in this project :

 - Getting involved with React.js

-- Continue learning about fetch and web APIs
+- Delving into fetch and web APIs

-- Getting intro JSX
+- Understanding JSX

-- Getting intro Routers
+- Getting involved to Routers using wouter.js to create a SPG

+- How to create custom hooks

+- Context and it's utilities

+- How to load components with lazyload and IntersectionObserver

+- Simple pagination and infinite scroll with IntersectionObserver

+- To use the Profiler tool of React

 ## [Online Demo](https://giffi-ten.vercel.app/)